BrentGG/NP-ZMQ/README.md

 A client for the service will be made so players can easily explore the casino.

 The [Diagram](#diagram) section shows a diagram of the service, client and Benternet.
-The [Requests and Responses](#requests-and-responses) section describes all the available and planned requests and responses for the service and each of its games, as well as information on how to use them.
+The [Requests and Responses](#requests-and-responses) section describes all the available and planned requests and responses for the service and each of its games.
+The [Games](#games) section provides more information on each of the games, as well as an example on how to play the game using the requests and responses.

 ## Diagram